fjarri-attic/pyfft/doc/source/index.rst

  >>> import pyopencl as cl
  >>> import pyopencl.array as cl_array

-Initialize context and queue (unlike CUDA one, OpenCL plan class requires either context or queue to be specified;
-there is no "current context" in OpenCL):
+Initialize context and queue (unlike Cuda one, OpenCL plan class requires either context or queue to be specified; there is no "current context" in OpenCL):

  >>> ctx = cl.create_some_context(interactive=False)
  >>> queue = cl.CommandQueue(ctx)

-Create plan (remark about caching in PyCuda applies here too):
+Create plan (remark about caching in ``PyCuda`` applies here too):

  >>> plan = Plan((16, 16), queue=queue)